sandflow/otio-core-specification/src/main/md/otio-core.md

 This property uniquely identifies the kind of essence produced by the `Track`.

-The following are example values:
+The following are two values are defined:

 * `"Video"`
 * `"Audio"`